-- Tourism - Collaboration and cooperation across key stakeholders to attract more tourists to the Island, and to provide and market a broader selection of tourist experiences. - o Continued Commonwealth support for airline services and direct flights from more destinations. - Attraction of new events and new tourist segments (e.g. families, high end, short breaks). - Expansion of high end tourist accommodation and improvement in tourism products. - o Enhanced commercialisation opportunities at the KAVHA site. - o Review of tourism strategy, as well as marketing strategy and budget. - Infrastructure - Internet services comparable to mainland Australia.
+- Collaboration and cooperation across key stakeholders to attract more tourists to the Island, and to provide and market a broader selection of tourist experiences. - Continued Commonwealth support for airline services and direct flights from more destinations. - Attraction of new events and new tourist segments (e.g. families, high end, short breaks). - o Expansion of high-end tourist accommodation and improvement in tourism products. - o Enhanced commercialisation opportunities at the KAVHA site. - Review of tourism strategy, as well as marketing strategy and budget.